30534 - ISLAM, POLITICS AND THE MIDDLE EAST

 - Apply theories of political science to Islamist movement in the Muslim world.

 - Critically analyze the implication of Islamism in politics and international relations.

 |Continuous assessment||Partial exams||General exam|

-In order to evaluate the acquisition of the aforementioned learning outcomes, the assessment of attending students consists of two components:
+The assessment of attending students consists of two components:

-Mohammed Ayoob, The Many Faces of Political Islam, Ann Arbor: University of Michigan Press, 2008
+Ayoob, Mohammed.
+The Many Faces of Political Islam.
+Ann Arbor: University of Michigan Press.
+2008

 Durac, Vincent and Francesco Cavatorta.
 Politics and Governance in the Middle East.
 Palgrave 2015

 Kurzman, Charles.
 Liberal Islam: A Sourcebook.
 Oxford: Oxford University Press.
 1998

 Lust, Ellen.
 The Middle East.
 Sage.
 2019 (Fifteenth edition)